ioos/bio_data_guide/CONTRIBUTING.md

 If you are a member of the IOOS GitHub org you can edit the files directly on GitHub, or through a fork and then pull-request if you're an external  collaborator.
 Once the pull-request is approved and merged, the documentation site will update to reflect your changes.

+:bangbang: Don't forget to add your name and orcid to the [citation file](https://github.com/ioos/bio_data_guide/blob/main/CITATION.cff)!

 ## Building the book on your local machine (_optional_)

 To build the book: